conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 Windows 2000
 ```

-This has been sorted by the numeric value, but has ignored the text values.
+This has been sorted by the **numeric** value, but has **ignored the text** values.

 Let's make a final set of changes, including those that will improve the performance.

-1. We can use a source-generated regex instead of constructing one at runtime
+1. We can use a [source-generated regex](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-source-generators) instead of constructing one at runtime
-2. We can cache the generated regex to improve performance regardless of the number of comparisons.
+2. We can **cache** the generated regex to improve performance regardless of the number of comparisons.
-3. Before we compare the numbers (if any), first compare the leading text.
+3. Before we compare the numbers (if any), first compare the **leading text**.

 Our final comparer looks like this: